IlIlllllIIIIl/lifeng-homepage.github.io/_pages/about.md

 I am an undergraduate majoring in Theoretical Physics from [the School of Physics and Technology](https://physics.whu.edu.cn/en/Home.htm) at [Wuhan University](https://en.whu.edu.cn/), China.

-I was born in 2001 in Hunan Province, China, where I finished elementary and high school.
+I was born in 2001 in Hunan Province, China, where I finished my elementary and high school studies.
 I grew up in a beautiful ancient town, Guanzhuang.

 Educational Background
 ======
-**BSc** School of Physics and Technology, Wuhan University, China.
+**BSc**: School of Physics and Technology, Wuhan University, China.

 Research Interests
 ======